onedavidsmart/2/README.md

-## Hier könnte dein Produkt stehen
+## Sprich mich an.
+Ich bin Single.

 <!--
 **onedavidsmart/onedavidsmart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.